christianhanne/wordpress-plugin-clanpress/README.md

 # Clanpress - Wordpress Plugin

+## Not maintained!

+This plugin is no longer maintained.
+It is currently used as a proof of concept.
+You may use it as a starting point for your own plugin or just take a look at it.
+The plugin is currently in a beta state.

 ## Introduction

 Clanpress is a full featured clan management plugin.
 Customers can manage games, squads, manages,